 This is especially true for organizations with staffing issues such as turnover, which is further exasperated by the "great resignation."

 When there is no one within your organization that can answer questions like "Has this table within a particular database been cleansed?" or "Are these variables in the correct format?" it can be difficult to proceed with both day-to-day operations and making substantive improvements.

 Data Migration Issues & Inability to Attain ROI

 Now, more than ever, businesses must ensure that they are attaining their investments in a data-driven strategy, but having data that does not answer business questions erodes these investments.

 According to a report from McKinsey & Company, only 16% of respondents report successful digital transformations at their organization.
 Traditional industries like pharmaceuticals, for example, have success rates are even lower: between 4 and 11%.

 Randy Bean, Author of “Fail Fast, Learn Faster: Lessons in Data-Driven Leadership” and CEO of NewVantage Partners, says 92% of failures with data strategy is culture, and that becoming data-driven means overcoming the obstacles people create in how they manage their organizations

-Reaching the next level of business-focused transformation in 2022 requires business leaders, including the C Suite, to get more involved in data decisions (which is still not the case in most organizations).
+Reaching the next level of business-focused transformation in 2023 requires business leaders, including the C Suite, to get more involved in data decisions (which is still not the case in most organizations).